 Operating earnings from Asia were $275 million as premiums, fees and other revenue in the region climbed 6 percent from a year earlier, when results were hurt by the March 2011 tsunami and earthquake in Japan, the insurer said.

-Prudential Financial Inc. (PRU), the second-biggest U.S. life insurer, also benefited in the second quarter from growth in Asia.
+Prudential Financial Inc. (PRU:US), the second-biggest U.S. life insurer, also benefited in the second quarter from growth in Asia.
 Profit more than doubled to $2.2 billion as international business improved and the Newark, New Jersey-based company recorded gains on derivatives that protect it against currency fluctuations.

 Prudential has been combining its Japan operation with two life insurers it bought from New York-based AIG in February 2011 for more than $4 billion.
 Prudential’s international insurance business posted $681 million in adjusted operating income, compared with $500 million a year earlier.